 \section{Conclusion}

-In this paper, we introduced PartCo, a learning framework for GCD by integrating explicit part-level visual feature correspondences.
+In this paper, we introduce PartCo, a learning framework for GCD that integrates explicit part-level visual feature correspondences.
 Unlike traditional GCD methods that rely solely on semantic labels, PartCo leverages the detailed composition of object features to improve category understanding and discovery.
 Our experiments on multiple benchmark datasets demonstrate that our framework significantly boosts existing GCD methods.
 Its seamless integration with current approaches without major modifications highlights its practicality and broad applicability.
 By focusing on part-level relationships, PartCo not only increases discovery accuracy but also provides deeper insights into the visual structures underlying semantic labels.
-Overall, PartCo bridges the gap between semantic labels and part-level feature compositions, setting the new SOTA for GCD.
+Overall, PartCo bridges the gap between semantic labels and part-level feature compositions, outperforming most existing GCD methods.